How to Tell If a Watermelon Is Sweet

 Pay Attention to Any Shininess

 Have you ever noticed that some watermelons have a shiny appearance on their skin?
-The shininess often makes people believe that these are the best watermelons to get, but that isn’t the case.
-Unfortunately, if you see many shiny watermelons when shopping for fruit, it means that these fruits aren’t fully ripe yet.
+The shininess often makes people believe these are the best watermelons to get, but that isn’t the case.
+Unfortunately, if you see a shiny melon in the batch when shopping for fruit, that fruit isn’t fully ripe.

-If you buy them, they’re not going to taste as sweet as you’d like them to taste.
-If one store only has watermelons with shiny skin, don’t bother buying the fruit there.
-You can head to a different grocery store or farmer’s market to hopefully find what you really want.
+They won’t have the sweetness of a watermelon that’s more dull in color if you buy them.
+If one store only has shiny-skin watermelons, don’t buy the fruit there.
+You can head to a different grocery store or farmer’s market to find what you want.

 Gently Shake the Watermelon at the Store

-It sounds silly, but shaking the watermelon at the store can help you decide if you’re going to buy it or not.
+It sounds silly, but shaking the watermelon at the store can help you decide whether to buy it.
 Please don’t shake it too rough to cause damage to the watermelon.
 Instead, hold the watermelon with both hands and gently shake it from one side to the next.

-In some instances, you can hear the water because the watermelon is full of it.
-If you can hear the extra water, you’ll already know to avoid that watermelon because it isn’t going to have that naturally sweet taste that you’re craving from the fruit.
+Sometimes, the size of the watermelon causes you to hear the water.
+If you can listen to the extra water, you’ll want to avoid that watermelon because it won’t have the naturally sweet taste you crave from the fruit.

 Look for Webbing on Your Watermelon

 Don’t forget to look for any signs of webbing on your watermelon.
-While this isn’t something you’re going to see on every single watermelon that you find, it’s a noticeable pattern worth paying attention to.
+While this isn’t something you’ll see on every single watermelon you find, it’s a noticeable pattern worth paying attention to.

 If you see slight webbing on different parts of a watermelon, the best thing to do is avoid buying it because it will have a watery, bland taste.
-If you see extensive webbing on the watermelon, on the other hand, it’s a good idea to buy it.
+If you see extensive webbing on the watermelon, buying it is a good idea.
 Watermelon with more oversized webbing tends to have a sweeter taste.

 Canning Books I recommend: USDA Canning Guide or the Ball Canning Guide